 www.steelframingalliance.com

-Residential Steel Framing - Builder's Guide
+A Guide to Fire & Accoustic Data for Cold-Formed

-to Fire and Acoustical Details, prepared for
+Steel Floor, Wall and Roof Assemblies, prepared

-The U.S. Department of Housing and Urban
+for The U.S. Department of Housing and Urban

 Development (HUD) and the Steel Framing

 Alliance by the National Association of

 Home Builders (NAHB) Research Center,

 Inc (2004).